-As the school child community works together to implement the significant changes resulting from the passage of the Healthy, Hunger-Free Kids Act of 2010, the Journal of Child Nutrition & Management is a useful resource for child nutrition professionals seeking research related to leading successful child nutrition programs.
+As the school nutrition community works together to implement the significant changes resulting from the passage of the Healthy, Hunger-Free Kids Act of 2010, the Journal of Child Nutrition & Management is a useful resource for child nutrition professionals seeking research related to leading successful child nutrition programs.

 In this issue of the Journal, research results on a variety of school nutrition initiatives and programs, including the Healthier US School Challenge (HUSSC) program, the Fresh Fruit and Vegetable Program (FFVP), and the School Breakfast Program are provided.
 Contributions also include a study of the use of branding concepts to increase participation in school meals, and a case study of school nutrition directors achieving success, maintaining fiscal solvency while providing access to high quality, healthful foods.